A Virtual Tour through Mediaeval Erfurt

 Inner bailey with old hall (left) and the chancelry

-The castle is connected with the legend of one Count of Gleichen who was happily married to a noble lady.
+The castle is connected with the legend of a Count of Gleichen who was happily married to a noble lady.
 But then he went to a crusade, was captured by the Turks and rescued by a beautiful sultana

 whom he promised to marry.
 They went to the pope in Rome to get a dispens and then returned home.
 The first wife must have been a model of all female virtues, because she didn't throw a fit but instead welcomed the beautiful rival, and all three lived happily ever after.